 effects not listed in this leaflet (see section 4).

-The name of your medicine is Mictonorm 15 mg coated tablets (referred to as Mictonorm
+The name of your medicine is Mictonorm 15 mg film-coated tablets (referred to as Mictonorm

 throughout this leaflet).
 The active substance is propiverine hydrochloride and the other ingredients

 are listed at the end of the leaflet (section 6, Contents of the pack and other information).

 What is in this leaflet:

 What Mictonorm is and what it is used for